-The reserve for financial assets at fair value through other comprehensive income, amounting to BGN 2,282 thousand (31.12.2019: BGN 2,873 thousand) is formed of the effects of fair-value measurement of other long-term equity investments.
-Upon derecognition of these investments, the reserve formed is transferred to the "retained earnings" component.
+The reserve of financial assets at fair value through other comprehensive income, amounting to BGN 2,282 thousand (31 December 2019: BGN 2,873 thousand) is formed of the effects of fair-value measurement of other long-term equity investments.
+Upon derecognition of these investments, the reserve formed is transferred to "retained earnings".

-The movements of the reserve for financial assets at fair value through other comprehensive income were as follows:
+The movements of the reserve of financial assets at fair value through other comprehensive income were as follows: